bagisto/nextjs-commerce/README.md

 Products are neatly organized into hierarchical categories, making it easy for customers to navigate the store.
 Each category page displays relevant product listings with filtering and sorting options for a better shopping experience.

-The platform also ensures SEO-friendly category URLs with meta titles, descriptions, and breadcrumbs for improved discoverability.
+The Open Source Headless eCommerce also ensures SEO-friendly category URLs with meta titles, descriptions, and breadcrumbs for improved discoverability.

 ![Bagisto Headless Commerce Image](https://raw.githubusercontent.com/bagisto/temp-media/refs/heads/master/bagisto-headless-commercecategory.png)

-Bagisto APIs support multiple product types, including simple, configurable, bundled, and downloadable products, ensuring flexibility for different business needs.

 ## Checkout

 The checkout process is fully functional, featuring complete cart management where customers can add, update, or remove items.